-- o Transferring a person to a stretcher. - o Moving a person to the side of a bed and assisting him/her to sit. - o Transferring a person from bed to chair or wheelchair and back. - o Transferring a person from a wheelchair to a bath chair or toilet. - Using mechanical lifts including ceiling lifts. - o Assisting the individual to use a walker safely.
+- o Moving a person to the side of a bed and assisting him/her to sit. - Transferring a person from bed to chair or wheelchair and back. - Transferring a person from a wheelchair to a bath chair or toilet. - o Using mechanical lifts including ceiling lifts. - o Assisting the individual to use a walker safely.